Lincoln University Logo

 If you're living on campus, you'll have allocated parking and will need a permit (the Accommodation team will advise you about this when you arrive).

 Cycling is also another great transportation option.
-We have Locky Dock electric charging stations for e-bikes (and scooters) outside the George Forbes building, and cycle stands are conveniently located around campus.
+There are two bike sheds on campus.
+One bike shed is between Hudson Hall and the Printery and the other one is near Waimarie.
+Both bike sheds require swiping a student or staff ID card to enter and are equipped with general power outlets for e-bikes, pumps and security cameras.
+If you want to use the facility, head over to the Library help desk where the team will add bike shed access to your ID card.
+We also have Locky Dock electric charging stations for e-bikes (and scooters) outside the George Forbes building, and cycle stands are conveniently located around campus.
 E-scooters can be used to travel from campus to the Lincoln township and shops are only a short walk away.

 Lincoln University’s digital campus map will help you to find your way around.
 There are also directory boards located around campus.
-If you can’t find something, ask at the Main Reception in the Forbes building, at the Library Helpdesk in the Ivey building, or in the LUSA headquarters in Forbes.
+If you can’t find something, ask at the Main Reception in the Hudson building, Library Enquiries in the Ivey Hall, or the LUSA headquarters in Forbes.